jk-jeon/dragonbox/README.md

 -
 - `jkj::dragonbox::policy::trailing_zero::remove`: **This is the default policy.** Remove all trailing zeros in the output. `jkj::dragonbox::to_chars` and `jkj::dragonbox::to_chars_n` use this policy internally for IEEE-754 binary32 format (aka `float`).
 -
 - `jkj::dragonbox::policy::trailing_zero::report`: The output significand may contain trailing zeros, but such possibility will be reported in the additional member `may_have_trailing_zeros` of the returned struct.
 This member will be set to `true` if there might be trailing zeros, and it will be set to `false` if there should be no trailing zero.
+By how the algorithm works, it is guaranteed that whenever there might be trailing zeros, the maximum number of trailing zeros is 7 for binary32 and 15 for binary64.

 You cannot specify trailing zero policy to `jkj::dragonbox::to_chars`/`jkj::dragonbox::to_chars_n`.